-Concerning your suppliers, you can manage the payment deadlines specific to each one of them directly in the tool.
+Moreover, when it comes to your suppliers, you can manage payment deadlines specific to each one of them directly in the tool.

 Purchasing, Sales and Inventory Management

-Online, you can manage your inventory on a just-in-time basis:
+Online, you can manage your inventory in a few clicks:

-- Supplies: definition of minimum and maximum inventories to be met, definition of quantity of purchases, choice of supplier, etc.
+- Supplies: set minimum and maximum inventories to be met, the number of purchases, choice of supplier, etc.

 - Stock movements: receipts, issues, transfers

-- Inventory valuation according to the accounting method of your chooice: CUMP, FIFO, LIFO
+- Inventory valuation according to the accounting method of your choice: CUMP, FIFO, LIFO

 The data of your purchases and sales are automatically transferred to your accounting tool to be recorded in your bookkeeping.